key4hep/k4geo/FCCee/IDEA/compact/README.md

 March 2025: The SiPM & optical filter part of the fiber DRC SD action are now moved to the k4RecCalorimeter (now part of the SiPM simulation)

+July 2025: Added the fiber DRC neighborhood finding algorithm with configure size definition for topological clustering in downstream.

 IDEA_o2_v01
 ------------